3410 Transfer from One MCO to Another

 PSU staff must contact the individual or LAR within 14 days from the mail date of the above enrollment packet to:

-• Verify receipt of the enrollment packet;
+• verify receipt of the enrollment packet;

-• Confirm interest in MDCP;
+• confirm interest in MDCP;

-• Give a general description of MDCP services; and
+• give a general description of MDCP services; and

-PSU staff must refer to Section 2120, Inability to Contact the Individual, when unable to contact the individual or LAR within 14 days of the enrollment packet mail date.
+PSU staff must refer to 2120, Inability to Contact the Individual, when unable to contact the individual or LAR within 14 days of the enrollment packet mail date.

-PSU staff must refer to Section 2130, Declining Medically Dependent Children Program Services, for notification requirements when an individual or LAR does not have an interest in pursuing MDCP services.
+PSU staff must refer to 2130, Declining Medically Dependent Children Program Services, for notification requirements when an individual or LAR does not have an interest in pursuing MDCP services.

 PSU must document all contact attempts in the HEART case record.